baymac/baymac.github.io/_posts/2019-06-01-the-commencement-of-coding-period.md

 createCredentials(serverUrl, token, login, tokenName); // creates an id credentials of PersonalAccessToken type and persists in Jenkins
 ```

-At this point I realised why the previous plugin was a jumbled codebase, it is because they had to implement these functions inside the plugin itself.
-And they dic not abstract away these API calls.
+At this point I realised why the previous plugin was a jumbled codebase.
+The developers had to implement these complex functions inside the plugin itself.
+But it really makes sense to abstract away these API calls.

 ![gitlab-token-creator](/assets/2019-06-01-the-commencement-of-coding-period/gitlab-token-creator.png)
 `GitLab Personal Access Token Creator`

 3) `Use of groovy instead of jelly` - I preferred using `groovy` to write all the UI elements over `jelly`.
-This is because it felt more readable and groovy is a language that is highly flexible language and used in a lot of ways in Java development e.g. gradle, jenkinsfile etc. So I think this will be an opportunity to get started.
+This is because it felt more readable and groovy is a language that is highly flexible language and used in many aspects of Java development e.g. gradle, jenkinsfile etc. So I think this will be an opportunity to get started.
 Although it comes down to your personal preference.
+To learn about the tags library, refer to this [guide](https://reports.jenkins.io/core-taglib/jelly-taglib-ref.html).

 4) `Detect only credentials that belongs our plugin` - This is a small bug that I discovered in Gitea Plugin.
 When the function calls the credentials plugin to fill the credentials items in the credentialsId list box, it passes a matcher for the authentication interface to find matches which leads to discovery other plugin's credentials implemented a similar interface.
-It should rather be pass a matcher to check if it is the credentials belong to our implementation class.
+It should rather pass a matcher to check if it is the credentials belong to the credentials implementation class in our plugin.

 ```java
  public ListBoxModel doFillCredentialsIdItems(@QueryParameter String serverUrl, @QueryParameter String credentialsId) {